A revolutionary 3-4-3 tactical concept inspired by Alonso's Leverkusen, adapted for Real Madrid with Trent, Mbappé, and Bellingham at the core

 To do this, I thought outside of the box and conjured up a plan to maximise his ability and put emphasis on the talent of Jude Bellingham, Rodrygo, Vinicius Jr and Kylian Mbappé.
 The immediate idea of most people would be to have Trent Alexander-Arnold hold the width on the right-side, moving higher to help form the front-five.

-applied the ‘Mark Specific Position’ instruction to his role so he’ll defend
+This decision creates an asymmetrical formation out-of-possession, however, I applied the 'Mark Specific Position' instruction to his role so he'll defend in the central pentagon naturally created by the 3-4-3/3-4-2-1 formation.

 With Rodrygo vacating the right half-space, who would accommodate that position?
 To achieve our 3-2-5 in-possession shape, I selected the 'Segundo Volante' role for Jude Bellingham to play in the double-pivot, relying on his immense work rate, stamina and box-crashing qualities to fit the role like a glove.

-This unique set-up of roles, in my opinion, places Real Madrid’s best players
+This unique set-up of roles, in my opinion, places Real Madrid's best players in the most optimal positions within our 3-2-5 in-possession shape.
+You can observe an example of the difference in the two pictures below:

 |

-Classic 3-2-5 created from 3-4-3 formation |
+| Classic 3-2-5 created from 3-4-3 formation |

 |

-My Tactical Concept |
+| My Tactical Concept |

 For me, this tactical concept accentuates the greatest strength of Real Madrid's best right-sided players – Trent Alexander-Arnold, from a deeper position, can utilize his elite vision and passing ability to draw out opposition midfielders from their defensive shape.
 He can also use these qualities to release the rapid Mbappé in-behind the opposition defence.